dfrsg/docker-hadoop/README.md

 _Currently the only Hadoop version supported is 2.7.1_

 The Images also support Portworx Persistent Storage layer for Docker.
-With Persistent Storage Volumes the Namnode and all Datanodes can be stopped, restarted, migrated and cloned while retaining all data.
+With Persistent Storage Volumes the Namenode and all Datanodes can be stopped, restarted, migrated and cloned while retaining all data.

 _Volumes are currently configured for /hdfs/volume1_